 The beast of marketing can be simplified into two categories: brand marketing and direct response marketing.
+Direct response marketing is refined messaging intended for a specific audience.
 Brand marketing is what we think of when we see Nike’s “Just Do It” campaigns or listen to celebrity endorsements for everything from cars to credit card companies.

 Brand marketing seeks to shape the perceived image of a company or product.
 Essentially, it tries to create personality.
 It does not have a direct call-to-action.
 It rarely, if ever, has a direct ROI attached to it.
 Brand marketing may be selling many products or services under one corporate umbrella at different times.